-Would you like to help us keep Washington Park Arboretum looking beautiful?
-Come join us for a Garden Stewards gardening party.
 Garden Stewards assist the staff gardeners in the monumental task of maintaining the Arboretum.
-Weekday and weekend gardening parties take place from March through November.
-Sessions run from 8:30 to 11:30 a.m., and you are welcome to join us and help for as long as you can—an hour, two hours, or the entire three-hour session.
+Weekday gardening parties take place from mid-March through October.
+Sessions take place in the morning (times vary, so see the schedule above for details), and you are welcome to join us and help for as long as you can—an hour, two hours, or the entire three-hour session.

-What we do: Most of our time, from March to October, we spend weeding in the beds along Azalea Way, and in the Cascadia and New Zealand sections of the Pacific Connections Garden.
+What we do: Most of our time, we spend weeding in the beds along Azalea Way and in the Pacific Connections Garden, as well as in the Winter and Woodland gardens.
 We work with very knowledgeable gardeners who appreciate our assistance in helping to keep the Arboretum looking and feeling great.

 There are also opportunities for mulching and other gardening activities, if that is where your interests lie.
-Please email Pamela Givens for more information.
+Please email Ron Schmaltz or call 206-963-0008 for more information.

 Who should join: Everyone!

 - No gardening experience?
 Not a problem.
-Staff gardeners from UW Botanic Gardens and Seattle Parks and Recreation guide our activities, and you will receive sufficient instruction to feel knowledgeable and successful on your very first session.
+Staff gardeners from UW Botanic Gardens guide our activities, and you will receive sufficient instruction to feel knowledgeable and successful on your very first session.

 - A student taking environmental, landscape, plant ID or other horticulture classes?
 Working with the Garden Stewards is a great way to develop hands-on field skills in your chosen area of study.
-Arboretum staff gardeners have a wealth of knowledge to share (many of them may have even taken the very same classes you are taking), and volunteering with the Garden Stewards program will give you valuable work-related experience as you build your CV and start your career.
+Arboretum staff gardeners have a wealth of knowledge to share, and volunteering with the Garden Stewards program will give you valuable work-related experience as you build your CV and start your career.

 Benefits of volunteering: New Stewards receive training from staff gardeners in the use of tools and the identification of both weed plants and plants in the Arboretum collections.
-Stewards also benefit from other enrichment activities—including fascinating lectures about the history and collections in the Arboretum, as well as instructional talks from the many plant experts in the Arboretum’s extended family.
+Stewards also benefit from other enrichment activities—including fascinating lectures about the history and collections in the Arboretum.
 Each year, we also participate in the Arboretum’s Volunteer Appreciation Party, a relaxing event celebrating the Stewards and other Arboretum volunteers for all of their hard work.

-Earning your vest: After you participate in 24 hours of stewarding—just eight three-hour sessions—you will receive a very useful Garden Stewards vest, to help you hold your personal items during your gardening sessions.
+Earning your vest: After you participate in 50 hours of stewarding—you will receive a very useful Garden Stewards vest, to help you hold your personal items during your gardening sessions.

-Signing up: To learn more about the Stewards initiative or to sign up to become a Steward, please email Pamela Givens or call her at 206-963-0008.
+Signing up: To learn more about the Stewards initiative or to sign up to become a Steward, please email Ron Schmaltz at email@example.com.
 Before attending your first session, please fill out an application for by doing one of the following:

 - Fill out our online application form.